sromku/android-simple-facebook/README.md

 ### Logout

-As login, just call it anywhere you need
+As login, just call it anywhere you need.

 ``` java
 mSimpleFacebook.logout(onLogoutListener);
 ```